 The human itch mite, Sarcoptes scabiei var. hominis.

-Scabies occurs worldwide.
-It is transmitted most easily in settings where skin contact is common.
+Scabies occurs worldwide and is transmitted most easily in settings where skin contact is common.
 Crusted scabies most commonly occurs among elderly, disabled, debilitated, or immunosuppressed people, often in institutional settings.
-Skin conditions are some of the most common complaints among European travelers to tropical countries, and scabies is a more common skin infection among travelers participating in missionary or volunteer work and long-term (>8 weeks) travelers.
+Skin conditions are the most common complaint among European travelers to tropical countries, and scabies is a more common skin infection among travelers with longer travel (>8 weeks).

 Scabies is generally diagnosed by identifying burrows in a patient with itching and by observing the characteristic rash.
-Diagnosis can be confirmed by microscopically identifying mites, mite eggs, or mite feces; however, microscopic identification of mites is far less sensitive than clinical diagnosis.
-Crusted scabies is often misdiagnosed as psoriasis but can be accurately diagnosed by using skin scrapings because of the high number of mites in the sores.
+Diagnosis can be confirmed by microscopically identifying mites, mite eggs, or scybala (mite feces); however, microscopic identification of mites is far less sensitive than clinical diagnosis.
+Crusted scabies is often misdiagnosed as psoriasis but can be accurately diagnosed using skin scrapings due to the high number of mites in the sores.